 Best camera for beginners: Mirrorless vs. DSLR

-1. Nikon D3500: This best budget DSLR for beginners overall
+1. Nikon D3500: Best camera for beginners overall

 In terms of the camera itself, you get all the modes and settings you’d expect (and some you wouldn’t), and a decent rear screen for both control and LV shooting.
 The D3500 supports the Nikon Snapbridge app, which allows you to transfer files quickly to your phone (you can even set it to do this automatically, although it drains battery quickly), and it allows standard SD cards to store your images on.
 Battery life is good, at 1500+ shots per charge, although you’ll end up with fewer than that if you use the screen much and switch shooting types.
 It also has pre-set modes for beginners that automatically adjust the settings for certain types of scene - portraits, landscapes, inside and outside images.
 They’re useful to start with, and this camera is versatile enough to help you graduate quickly and start using Manual and Aperture / Shutter priority with ease to get some spectacular shots.